aditi755/FinTracker/README.md

 # Finance Tracker Dashboard

 Welcome to the Finance Tracker Dashboard!
 This full-stack application utilizes React, Firebase, and Ant Design to provide you with a comprehensive solution for managing your finances effectively.
-Whether you're an individual or a business, this dashboard offers robust features to track your expenses and income seamlessly.
+This dashboard offers robust features to track your expenses and income seamlessly.

 ## Features: